palantir/conjure/docs/spec/source_files.md

 your-project/src/main/conjure/baz.yml
 ```

-The Conjure compiler requires each file to conform to the `ConjureSourceFile` structure, specified recursively below:
+The Conjure compiler requires each file to conform to the [ConjureSourceFile][] structure, specified below:

   - [ConjureSourceFile][]
     - [TypesDefinition][]